 - 114. We went on a trip once.
 There was a double bed, a single bed and a pull out cot bed.

+EMT-EMS

-EMT-EMS slept in the double bed, slept in the single bed and I slept in the cot bed.
-Mr EMS was getting undressed to go to bed and I turned my face to the wall.
+slept in the double bed, slept in the single bed and I slept in the cot bed.
+Mr was getting undressed to go to bed and I turned my face to the wall.
 He teased me about this.
 He should have picked up then that there was something wrong, that there had been abuse in my past but he missed it.
 He didn't report it and he didn't mention it ever again. - 115.
 EMT-EMS were going to France during the school holidays.
 They said they weren't going to take me because I didn't have a passport and it was too expensive.
 Or maybe it was because I was under a social work order.
 I got moved back to the children's home again.
-When I went back to the home, it was lan Davidson who was the officer in charge and it was all new staff.
-All the rules had changed yet again.
-I went back to Elspeth Scott House and it was totally different.
-That was the third time that had happened. - 116.
+Secondary Institutions to be published later went back to Elspeth Scott House Secondary Institutions to be published time that had happened. - 116.
 EMT-EMS came to the children's home to collect me when they got back from France and I refused to go.
 Ian Davidson said I had to go but I told him I was staying there.
 I told him to get a Children's Panel arranged because I wasn't going back.
 They had packed my clothes and I unpacked them.
 EMT-EMS stayed for half an hour talking to Ian Davidson and it was decided that I could stay at the children's home for another couple of weeks and see how I felt after that.